SuperSafeWallet/SuperSafe-Docs/doc-sources/Audits/DAPP_CONNECTION_AUDIT_SUMMARY.md

 The dApp connection system is architecturally sound and follows best practices.
 All critical security vulnerabilities have been eliminated.
 The system now properly enforces:

 - **NO fallback chainIds** - All network parameters are deterministic
-- **Professionally Standardized popup management** - Extension and popups never coexist
+- **MetaMask-style popup management** - Extension and popups never coexist
 - **Proper error codes** - EIP-1193 compliant error handling
 - **Network validation** - Comprehensive chainId and network validation
 - **User consent** - All network changes require explicit approval